hippiehunter/dblbook/src/chapter_0/intro.md

 back.
 Later chapters build on concepts in earlier chapters, and earlier chapters might not delve into details on a particular topic but will revisit the topic in a later chapter.

+## Special Thanks

+This book is inspired by, generally structured as and sometimes copied from the [Rust Book](https://github.com/rust-lang/book)